 The Strategic Plan defines the NCR's priorities and provides a framework to establish the capabilities necessary to meet the Region's homeland security challenges over the next three to five years.
 This document will require periodic updates and revisions in order to remain relevant.
 NCR leadership is committed to effective oversight of the Plan and to revising it as needed.

-Copies of this Plan are available at the www.ncrhomelandsecurity.org website.
+Copies of this Plan and the appendices to this Plan are available at the www.ncrhomelandsecurity.org web site.
 For more information about this Plan please contact COG staff at: